 Big Tech Equals Big Price

-Admitting that Nvidia’s technology in their RTX series is amazing is fine, despite what the internet may have to say about that.
+Acknowledging how amazing Nvidia’s technology is in their RTX series is fine, despite what the internet may have to say about it.
 What isn’t amazing is the mere fact that there just aren’t that many games out there that can fully support everything RTX cards have to offer.
-But swinging back to the good side, it appears that industry is thoroughly impressed by stuff like ray tracing and DLSS and that as time goes on, we’re more and more likely to see this tech fully utilized.

 As Nvidia is firmly sitting on its GPU throne, they are at liberty to dictate the price points for their cards and when they’ll introduce the world to the never before seen technology like real-time ray tracing.
-It would be foolish to not take advantage and stretch the limit of consumer’s wallets.
+It would be foolish not to take advantage of this and stretch the limit of their consumers’ wallets.

-In fact, with AMD releasing their RDNA 2 this year as well (set to feature ray tracing), we might see a decrease in price for current Nvidia top-tier GPUs.
+The RTX 3070 and RTX 3060 offer further price drops compared to their predecessors and that is certainly commendable.
+Besides, with AMD releasing its RDNA 2 this year (set to feature ray tracing), we might see a decrease in price for current Nvidia top-tier GPUs.